-You may also want to keep a lower-cost but efficient manual pump at home so you don't have to haul the machine around (though many of us keep the heavy motor part of the electric pump at work Monday through Friday, and tote only the bottles back and forth).
+You may also want to keep a lower-cost, but efficient, manual pump at home so you don't have to haul the machine around.
+Some moms say they keep the heavy, motorized pump at work Monday through Friday, and tote only the bottles back and forth.

 Learn how to use your pump before you return to work.
 Going back to work is overwhelming enough; you don't want to spend your first day back at work trying to figure out how to operate your pump.
 About two weeks before you go back to work, practice using the pump and start storing your breast milk.

 Now that you know how to use your pump, it's time to start building a stash of milk in the freezer that a caregiver can thaw and use to feed your baby while you're at work.
 Start by pumping after each morning feeding, when your supply is usually at its peak.
 In the beginning, it may be an effort to get as little as 2 ounces of milk from both breasts, since your baby just ate.
 But once you're away from your baby, you may find that you can produce 5 to 8 ounces at a time, assuming you are able to pump about three times during the workday.

 Output can vary widely from mom to mom and depends on a number of factors: the age of your baby, the time of day and how well you're able to maintain your milk supply.
 Expect to pump for 15-25 minutes with a double electric pump.
 It could take longer if you're not using a double pump.

 You can freeze your breast milk in resealable plastic bags designed for single-serving portions.
 Pick up these bags and other supplies, such as bottles, nipples, and breast pads, where you find infant feeding items.